 Stuart Andrew: The cost to the Department of the rented accommodation in Cardiff over the last three years is shown below: Financial Year Cost (£) 2014-15* 81,134 2015-16 194,566 2016-17 194,235 The costs include rental costs, service charges, rates and facilities management. *The costs were lower in 2014-15 due to the Wales Office being in a rent free period between the 1 January 2014...

-Stuart Andrew: The Wales Office does not own or lease any vehicles.
+Stuart Andrew: The Wales Office has not entered into any contracts with Cambridge Analytica.

 Stuart Andrew: Holding answer received on 26 March 2018 The Government has set out our intention to consult on the UK Shared Prosperity Fund before the end of this year.